Every Destination Has a Tipping Point

 Tourism is partway through a crossing, navigating from one lens to another, from measuring tourism by its economy to measuring it by the vitality of the places it depends on.

 It would be easy to read that as a straight swap, the Place Paradigm replacing the Numbers Paradigm, stewardship and regeneration arriving to push growth aside.
-That is how the choice is often framed, as growth or place, economy or stewardship, one model defeating the other.

 I believe that that framing is a mistake.